AstrobioMike/AstrobioMike.github.io/R/basics.md

 ---
 <br>
 # Variables in R
 Most of the time R acts on things that are stored in variables.
 In R, things that are stored in variables are referred to as "objects".
-Objects can be of different types, and the type we are working with, and the type of data within an object, determines what you can and can't do with that object.
-This can be super-confusing at first, at least it was for me, so don't worry about it too much right now.
-We'll cover this a little bit moving forward here, but mostly as you start to spend more time bumping into error messages and googling what's up, you'll find that these concepts pretty quickly come into focus.
+Objects can be of different types, and the type of object we are working with (as well as the type of data held within that object) determines what we can and can't do with that object.
+This can be super-confusing at first, so don't worry about it too much right now, but it might be something that is helpful to think about if hitting errors we don't understand.
+As you start to spend more time bumping into error messages and googling what's up, you'll find that these concepts will more come into focus 👍

 In R, we assign values to variables and name them using the assignment operator ( **`<-`** ) as shown in the following code block.
 Here we're naming the variable "x" (this name could be anything), and giving it a value of 4.